How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

 Getting Started – How a Dryer Motor Works

-The system comprises the start and the main winding and operates at a 115V alternating current.
-However, some dryers function at a 220V alternating current in the US.
-Basically, a dryer motor converts electromagnetic energy into mechanical energy that is harnessed to turn the dryer blower and the dryer drum.
+However, some dryers function at 220V AC in the US.
+A dryer motor converts electromagnetic energy into mechanical energy harnessed to turn the dryer blower and the drum.

 Step 1: Check Terminal Numbering

 The ground terminal is right below terminal number 1.
-In this guide, I will discuss the dryer motor with the following electrical properties for the heating element: 240V, and 25 Amps for terminals 1, and 2.
+In this guide, I will discuss the dryer motor with the following electrical properties for the heating element: 240V and 25 amps for terminals 1 and 2.

 • White wire – neutral

-• Black or red wire–bearing current wires
+• Black and red wires – current-bearing wires

 • Green wire –ground